 After graduating, Matt moved to Boulder, CO, to work at VictorOps Inc., an incident management software company.
+He now works at Splunk, a machine data and IT-services company, as a regional sales manager.
 He is excited to live and work in Boulder, a place where he can grow professionally and pursue his love for running and the outdoors.
-He credits his History degree with his ability to do detailed research and says that it helped him land a job in the fast-paced software industry, where few know that software or computers have a history.
+Macfarlane credits his History degree with his ability to do detailed research and says that it helped him land a job in the fast-paced software industry, where few know that software or computers have a history.

 Janet De La Cruz '16

 Janet is a class of 2016 graduate.
 As an Act Six Scholar, she was heavily involved on campus supporting fellow first gen students of color and mentoring at First Creek Middle School in her neighborhood on the East Side of Tacoma.
 As a history student, she was interested in learning and understanding the role of social justice in the shaping and empowerment of traditionally marginalized groups.
 This pushed her to research and consider how narratives are constructed by and for these groups.

 Stephen Kitajo '12

 Kitajo said he’s always had a connection to the history of Japanese internment, both as a history major and a Japanese American.
 Both Kitajo’s maternal and paternal grandparents were detained during the war.
 For the past six years, Kitajo has traveled to the Minidoka National Historic Site as part of the annual Minidoka Pilgrimage — a four-day educational journey that helps Japanese Americans reconcile their past.
 You can learn more about Stephen’s fascinating project through this PLU news story, written by Brooke Thames.

 Kate Scheideman Saldana '11

 he history courses she took at PLU focused primarily on 20th Century US and World history.
 It was through these courses that Kate began to develop a deep sense of compassion and advocacy – something that she uses every day in her counseling practice.
 Also while at PLU, Kate completed a Severtson Student/Faculty Research Fellowship with Dr. Beth Kraig exploring minority religious groups through a historical lens, culminating in a paper and presentation entitled: *Religious Freedom in an Historical and Legal Context: An Analysis of the Mormon Church and Rajneeshpuram.*